greco-project/pvcompare/docs/scenarios_and_results.rst

     :alt: Daily profiles of all three technologies, Spain 2014.
     :align: center

-    Daily profiles (specific normalized) of SI, PSI and CPV for south, east and west orientation, Spain in 2014.
+    Daily profiles (normalized with maximum value) of SI, PSI and CPV for south, east and west orientation, Spain in 2014.

 Energy yield
 ^^^^^^^^^^^^